Brain-Development-and-Disorders-Lab/mars/README.md

-# Metadata Manager
+# Metadata Aggregator for Reproducible Science (MARS) 🚀

 An open-source and customizable workflow tool for tracking and managing metadata generated from scientific experiments.

 <img src="metadata-manager.png">

-**⚠️ WARNING: This software is still in early development.
+**⚠️ WARNING: MARS is still in early development.
 It should not be used to manage real scientific data at this stage.
 There are known issues updating and deleting Entities and Collections.**

 ## Concepts

-### Entities
+### Entities 📦

 Everything is recognized as an "entity", from physical slices to antibodies.
 Entities are generalized and expressed using Attributes, expressing data via Parameters.